Best AI laptop for 2025 — tested and rated

 Marginally better performance over M2

-For years now, Apple has packed a Neural Engine into its MacBooks (translation: an NPU) and the company’s stayed relatively quiet about it.
-That was until this year when the AI boom happened, and now the M3 MacBook Air is being branded “the best consumer AI laptop.”
-And when it comes to the best value for money, we’re inclined to agree.
+For years now, Apple has packed a Neural Engine into its MacBooks (translation: an NPU) and the M3 MacBook Air is being branded as “the best consumer AI laptop.”
+Given the AI performance we see in our testing, paired with the value for money (there are a lot of great M3 Air deals on right now), we're inclined to agree.

 Just one quick heads up, though.
 In our own testing, the base model with 8GB RAM and a 256GB SSD is not enough for your standard model to run effectively.
 Our AI editor Ryan Morrison is regularly running into problems maxing out its capabilities.
-So to really make the most of AI on the MacBook Air, you’ll need 16GB RAM and 1TB of storage.
+So to really make the most of AI on the MacBook Air, you’ll need 16GB RAM.

 Read our full 13-inch M3 MacBook Air review.